 After dark, the African bush becomes a place of sharpened senses, where predators roam and the darkness reverberates with strange calls and unexplained rustlings.
 The animals that wake with the moon are different to those seen during the day, and most of them are players in a fight for survival that lasts until morning.
 Night safaris offer a unique opportunity to explore this alternative world, and to experience firsthand the untamed drama of life after sundown.
-In order to keep you safe and to limit the disturbance to nocturnal wildlife, night drives throughout Africa are usually led by professional guides.
 In this article, we take a look at a few top tips for getting the most out of your night drive experience.

 What to Bring

 Staying comfortable is key to enjoying your night drive experience.
 Make sure to douse yourself liberally with insect repellent before departure, as mosquitoes are often most active at dusk.
 This is especially important if you’re staying in an area afflicted by mosquito-borne diseases like malaria or yellow fever.
 Dressing warmly is important, and a warm hat, gloves, and even blankets all come in handy on a night safari.
 Don’t be fooled by hot daytime temperatures or by the fact that most night safaris start before dusk.
 Once the sun sets, most destinations get cool rapidly.
 A flask of coffee serves the dual purpose of keeping you warm and counteracting the drowsy effect of driving at night.
 Don’t forget to pack your binoculars, and your camera if you have one.